onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* A better and more intersting demo scene to explain how to make the UniWebView work.
+* A better and more interesting demo scene to explain how to make the UniWebView work.

 #### Fix

 * A problem which cause the keyboard not working on Android.
-* A rotation issue which cause the webview can not rotate correctly in iOS.
+* A rotation issue which cause the web view can not rotate correctly in iOS.

 ---